Overview

 Tobacco tax

-Alberta’s tobacco tax is applied to all tobacco purchased in the province, including cigarettes, smokeless tobacco, loose tobacco and cigars.
+Alberta’s tobacco tax applies to all tobacco purchased in the province, including cigarettes, smokeless tobacco, loose tobacco and cigars.

 Tobacco tax rates